(NEX), National Fuel Gas Company (NFG) – NexTier and Seneca Resources Enter Agreement for Electric Powered Emerald™ fracturing system in Appalachian Basin

 HOUSTON, Sept.
-01, 2022 (GLOBE NEWSWIRE) -- NexTier Oilfield Solutions Inc. NEX ("NexTier") and Seneca Resources Company, LLC ("Seneca"), the Exploration and Production segment of National Fuel Gas Company NFG, today announced the upcoming deployment of NexTier's first electric Emerald™ fracturing system, a fully integrated electric fracturing fleet commencing in the first quarter of calendar year 2023.
+1, 2022 /PRNewswire/ -- NexTier Oilfield Solutions Inc. NEX ("NexTier" or the "Company") and Seneca Resources Company, LLC ("Seneca"), the Exploration and Production segment of National Fuel Gas Company NFG, today announced the upcoming deployment of NexTier's first electric Emerald™ fracturing system, a fully integrated electric fracturing fleet commencing in the first quarter of calendar year 2023.

 Operations under the multi-year agreement are designed to deliver optimal fracturing performance while decreasing emissions, lowering fuel costs and reducing the equipment footprint.